ButterDebugger/WonkChat/readme.md

 ## Usage

 Once the server is running, open your web browser and navigate to `http://localhost:8080` to access ircChat.
-Start chatting anonymously with other users instantly!

 ## Contributing